swathiyuvaraj1/wdio-test.js/README.md

 Install

 - Node 18.12.1
+- NVM (Recommended to switch between multiple node versions)

+In case of any error related to python, install

 - Python 3.11.0 (Windows user need to install manually, others have Python pre-installed)
-- NVM (Recommended to switch between multiple node versions)

 ---